Syquel/BushyTail/README.md

 ## Overview

-BushyTail is a Java 6 / JavaEE5-compatible facade for [Olingo](https://olingo.apache.org/) which provides functionality for accessing JPA entities.
+BushyTail is a Java 6 / JavaEE5-compatible facade for [Apache Olingo](https://olingo.apache.org/) which provides functionality for accessing JPA entities.

 ## Usage